 - 3 large eggs

 - 1 teaspoon pure vanilla extract

-3. Spoon the mixture evenly into the tins, and bake until a wooden skewer inserted into the middle of the mini loaves comes out clean, about 20 to 25 minutes.
+3. Spoon the mixture evenly into the tins (they will be fairly full), and bake until a wooden skewer inserted into the middle of the mini loaves comes out clean, about 25 to 28 minutes.
 Let cool for a few minutes in the tins on a wire rack, then turn the little loaves out onto the rack to finish cooling.
 Serve warm or at room temperature.